 Leading software developers Atlassian produce a suite of valuable products, and probably the two most important and popular are Jira and Confluence.
-Both these pieces of software are used by organisations of all sizes to simplify their working environment and allow their staff to be more productive day-to-day.
+Both these pieces of software are used by organizations of all sizes to simplify their working environment and allow their staff to be more productive day-to-day.

 If you are interested in making use of them, it is important to understand what these products are best for, as well as any drawbacks they might have.
 Here we take a look at both to establish which product might be right for you.